diegojromerolopez/djanban/README.md

 Use [Plus for Trello](https://chrome.google.com/webstore/detail/plus-for-trello-time-trac/gjjpophepkbhejnglcmkdnncmaanojkf?hl=en) in your boards to allow this application to get card spent and estimated times.

 Configure Plus for Trello to use **time storage in comments**.
-Otherwise, Django Trello Stats will be unable to trak spend and estimated time.
+Otherwise, Django Trello Stats will be unable to track spend and estimated time.

 Don't use the feature of assigning times to other members of the team because it is not implemented yet.